sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

   </figcaption>
 </figure>

 However, I found much of what I had initially set out to attain.
 My alma mater, the Moscow Institute of Physics and Technology, was my Dido.
 She is the one who gave me refuge, through her I found exactly what I had been missing from my life.
 That's how it felt like at the moment.
 Through her I felt I proved myself and what I was capable of.
 I discovered much of myself in Nizhny Novgorod, in Moscow, in the university halls and through the sleepless nights of exam season.
 It wasn't just about passing exams, it was about self discovery.
 I had found a place where I could see myself thriving.
-I had the opportunity to just about dip my toes into the acamedia life, and though so much of it was calling to me, I realized it was not quite right for me.
-The best way I can put it is that in order to truly excell in any one area, you must give it your all, to detriment of all else.
+I had the opportunity to just about dip my toes into the academia life, and though so much of it was calling to me, I realized it was not quite right for me.
+The best way I can put it is that in order to truly excel in any one area, you must give it your all, to the detriment of all else.
 It's not a tradeoff I was willing to make.

 ## My Little Troy

 <figure>
 <img src="960px-Metropolitan_Lorrain_Tempest.jpg" atl="">
   <figcaption>
-The Trojan Women setting Fire to their Fleet, Claude Lorrain
+The Trojan Women setting Fire to their Fleet, Claude Lorrain.

 <a href="https://commons.wikimedia.org/wiki/File:Metropolitan_Lorrain_Tempest.jpg">Foto Ad Meskens</a>, <a href="https://creativecommons.org/licenses/by-sa/3.0">CC BY-SA 3.0</a>, via Wikimedia Commons
   </figcaption>